eficode-academy/istio-katas/README.md

 # Istio Katas

-Excercises for the [Eficode Academy](https://www.eficode.com/academy) Istio course.
+Exercises for the [Eficode Academy](https://www.eficode.com/academy) Istio course.

 ## Exercise Overview

-Natural order:
+The natural order for the exercises would be:

 - [Introducing the setup](setup-introduction.md)
 - [Basic traffic routing](basic-traffic-routing.md)